De Novo & Novel Device Strategy — Verus FDA

 Note: Final scope depends heavily on clinical requirements and novelty.

-Novel Software / AI Considerations
+Novel software / AI considerations

 If your novel device includes software, AI/ML, connectivity, or cybersecurity risk, we incorporate the right artifacts into the strategy: software lifecycle expectations, change control, threat modeling, and performance validation framing.